anakic/querystorm-docs/New docs/Querying/Databases.md

 ![Connection name](../../Images/connection_name_2.png)

-This is done to allow scripts in a workbook to share connection strings, instead of each script having its own connection string.
+This is done to allow scripts in a workbook to share connection strings.
+This makes it easier to e.g. redirect all scripts from a development database to a production database.

 ### Connection string security